Memurray/CS405Project/README.md

 # CS405Project
 E-commerce web store project

+<h3>Notes</h3>
-<br>All personalization of db connection can be done from dbConnect.php
+All personalization of db connection can be done from dbConnect.php